J.D., Harvard Law School, magna cum laude

 - Kennedy v.
 City of Zanesville, OH, 505 F.Supp.2d.
 456 (S.D.
 Ohio 2007) (denying summary judgment and allowing a continuing violation).

-Ms. Klar currently serves as the Secretary of the Washington Metropolitan Employment Lawyers Association and is a member of the National Employment Lawyers Association.
+Ms. Klar has served as an officer and serves on the board of the Washington Metropolitan Employment Lawyers Association and is a member of the National Employment Lawyers Association.